Boundary Waters Canoe Area Wilderness: Wildlife

-Animals found in the BWCAW include deer, moose, beaver, timber wolves, black bears, bobcats, bald eagles, peregrine falcons, and loons.
+Animals found in the BWCAW include white-tailed deer, western moose, beaver, Great Lakes wolves, black bears, Ruffed Grouse, bobcats, bald eagles, peregrine falcons, and loons.
 It is within the range of the largest population of wolves in the contiguous United States, as well as an unknown number of Canada lynx.
 It has also been identified by the American Bird Conservancy as a globally important bird habitat.

 Woodland caribou once inhabited the region but have disappeared due to encroachment by deer, and the effects of a brainworm parasite carried by deer which is harmful to both caribou and moose populations.
 Very rare sightings have been reported in nearby areas as recently as the 1980s.